guidemetothemoon/kristhecodingunicorn/content/english/about.md

 🌱 Supporter and contributor for multiple open-source projects on GitHub;

-🌱 Board Member at NNUG Oslo and Co-Organizer of Cloud Native and Kubernetes Oslo meetups;
+🌱 Board Member at Cloud Native Norway, NNUG Oslo and Co-Organizer of Cloud Native and Kubernetes Oslo and DEVREAL Oslo meetups;

 🌱 Volunteer at OWASP;